FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 Our `/logout` route will wipe the user's saved login by deleting:

+- a browser cookie that remembers the user
+- our Express server's session (and the `token` we store there)
 - FusionAuth's session for that user
-- our Express server's session (and the `token` we store there)
-- a browser cookie that remembers the user

-The first of these is done by making a request to FusionAuth's `/logout` endpoint.
-The others are done locally with `res.clearCookie` and `req.session.destroy`.
+The first two are done locally with `res.clearCookie` and `req.session.destroy`.
+The last is done by redirecting the user to FusionAuth's `/logout` endpoint, just like we did with `/login`.

-After cleaning up, we'll redirect to the React app, and everything will be completely reset.

 ```js
 const express = require('express');